Kyle01/rabbit_hole_rescue/README.md

 #### MERN Stack

 The web app employs a typical MERN Stack (MongoDB, Express.js, React.js, and Node.js).
-Utilizing the MERN stack allowed us to use Javascript on both the front and back end, and allowed the application to communicate with the chrome extension, also written in Javascript, using the same conventions.
-The user's information and recorded history is stored as noSQL objects in the MongoDB.
-The node.js scripts post and fetch this data and it is displayed using the React frontend.
+Utilizing the MERN stack allowed us to use Javascript on both the front and back end, and allowed the application to communicate with the Chrome extension, also written in Javascript, using the same conventions.
+The user's information and recorded history is stored as NoSQL objects in the MongoDB.
+The Node.js scripts post and fetch this data and it is displayed using the React frontend.

 #### D3.js